spacexcadet432/voxera-code/README.md

 | No audio playback | Tap **Start** once (user gesture) so the `AudioContext` can resume; iOS/Safari are strict about this. |
 | Verify buttons fail | Backend must be up; `POST /api/verify/*` should return `{ ok: true }` when keys are valid. |

----

-## Demo / screenshots

-Record a short screen capture: orb states, interim transcript, assistant reply, and the pipeline metrics panel updating — that’s the intended “systems demo” loop.
-(Add your own GIF or images under `docs/` if you like; none are committed here to keep the repo lightweight.)

----

 ## Repository layout